bpstephanie/Pennywise/README.md

 ### Additional Testing
   #### Responsiveness Test

   This project does not require a fully responsive design.
-However, I tested Pennywise with a few more methods.
+However, Pennywise was tested with a few more methods.
 The site is not compatible with mobile phones or tablets.

   #### Browser Compatibility